abrantesarthur/chickadee/psets/futureimprovements.md

 - what if a child seeks at the same time that its parent writes to a disk file?
 Is the f->wpos\* and f->rpos fields going to be synchronized?

 - pset 4: add support to the `sys_unlink` (test with `make cleanfs run-testwritefs4`), `sys_rename`, `sys_mkdir`, and `sys_rmdir`

+# Threads and processes

+- add support for more than 16 processes